 Joseph May is the son of Gustave May.
 Mrs. J. Casey is Dolores May Casey, the daughter of Joseph May and granddaughter of Gustave May.

-Though the creator of the album is not certain, given the closeness of the two families, the album being a combination of business and family photos, and the donor being a descendant of the May family, it is quite possible, even likely, that the creator of the album was Florence Byron May.
+The creator of the album is not certain.
+However, given the closeness of the two families, the album being a combination of business and family photos, and the donor being a descendant of the May family, it is quite possible, even likely, that the creator of the album was Florence Byron May.

 Scope and content